hotrodorm/hotrod/hotrod-project/docs/quick-docs/nitro/nitro-dynamic-sql.md

 ```

 There's, of course, a performance penalty when using large collections or arrays.
 Also, in the case of large collections or arrays,
-some database engines and/or JDBC drivers place a limit in the size of the SQL statement.
+some database engines and JDBC drivers may place a limit in the size of the SQL statement.
 Most database engines will accept
 1000-character long SQL statements, but may reject 10000-character long SQL statements.